laninsky/non_active_repos/README.md

 # pyRAD_alleles_into_structure
-This set of scripts parses out pyRAD's allele file into a structure file based on alleles rather than SNPs.
-It also outputs info on cpmpleteness of the data set and if alleles are shared across populations/species.
+This set of scripts parses out pyRAD's allele file into a structure file based on alleles (rather than SNPs), as well as a SNP-based structure file.
+It also outputs info on completeness of the data set and if alleles are shared across populations/species.

 # species_assignments file
 This file consists of the sample names in the left-hand column and the species or population assignments in the right-hand column.
 The scripts will use this file to look at allele sharing across species/populations.